ACMISLab/StarWhisper-Pulsar/README.md

 At the same time, you will need to install the corresponding PyTorch environment.
 If you wish to reproduce our feature selection process, please use the code under the 'feature_choose' file.

 ## Download papers and datasets

 Paper **Link to be added**<br>

+ue to the large size of some weights, experimental data, and inference results, we have placed the complete experimental content on Hugging Face storage.
+It can be accessed through the following link:
 1) Download the train and test dataset [train_and test dataset](https://huggingface.co/zfy1041264242/StarWhisper-Pulsar/tree/main/train_test_data)<br>
 2) Download some of the best model weights mentioned in the paper.
 If you need any other model weights mentioned in the paper, please feel free to contact us. [some_best_result_mode](https://huggingface.co/zfy1041264242/StarWhisper-Pulsar/tree/main/some_best_result_mode)<br>
 3) Download the experimental results records mentioned in the paper. [experiment_infer_result](https://huggingface.co/zfy1041264242/StarWhisper-Pulsar/tree/main/experiment_infer_result)<br>